spotinst/help/src/docs/connect-your-cloud-provider/first-account/README.md

 ### Connect AWS
 #### Linked Account

 A linked account is an “ordinary” Spot account you use for optimizing cost and usage by using spot instances and taking advantage of numerous Spot features.
-Choose Linked Account to use:
+Choose Linked Account to use Elastigroup or Ocean.

-* Elastigroup or
+You can connect a linked account in two ways:
-* Ocean or
+* Automatically
-* Spot Storage.
+* Manually

 ![connect-1st-cloud-account-1](https://github.com/spotinst/help/assets/106514736/6247bed1-a377-4446-b9f4-09b65f0fdf31)